Vagharshapat

-Vagharshapat (Վաղարշապատ /hy/) is the 5th-largest city in Armenia and the most populous municipal community of Armavir Province, located about 18 km west of the capital Yerevan, and 10 km north of the closed Turkish-Armenian border.
-It is commonly known as Ejmiatsin (also spelled Echmiadzin or Etchmiadzin, Էջմիածին, /hy/), which was its official name between 1945 and 1995.
+Vagharshapat (Վաղարշապատ /hy/) is the fifth largest city in Armenia and the most populous municipal community of Armavir Province, located about 18 km west of the capital Yerevan, and 10 km north of the Turkish-Armenian border.
+It is commonly known as Ejmiatsin (Էջմիածին, /hy/, also spelled Etchmiadzin or Echmiadzin), which was its official name between 1945 and 1995.
 It is still commonly used colloquially and in official bureaucracy, a case of dual naming.

-The city is best known as the location of Etchmiadzin Cathedral and Mother See of Holy Etchmiadzin, the center of the Armenian Apostolic Church.
+The city is best known as the location of Etchmiadzin Cathedral and the Mother See of Holy Etchmiadzin, the center of the Armenian Apostolic Church.
 It is thus unofficially known in Western sources as a "holy city" and in Armenia as the country's "spiritual capital".
-It was one of the major cities and a capital of the ancient Kingdom of Greater Armenia.
+It was one of the major cities and a capital of the ancient kingdom of Greater Armenia.
 Reduced to a small town by the early 20th century, it experienced large expansion during the Soviet period becoming, effectively, a suburb of Yerevan.
 Its population stands just over 37,000 based on 2016 estimates.

-Etymology
+Names

 According to Movses Khorenatsi, the area of Vagharshapat was known as Artimed (Արտիմէդ), derived from the ancient Greek deity Artemis.
-Later, it was renamed Avan Vardgesi (Աւան Վարդգէսի, "Town of Vardges") or Vardgesavan (Վարդգէսաւան) by Prince Vardges Manouk who rebuilt the settlement near the shores of Kasagh River, during the reign of King Orontes I Sakavakyats of Armenia (570–560 BC).
+Later, it was renamed Avan Vardgesi (Աւան Վարդգէսի, "Town of Vardges") or Vardgesavan (Վարդգէսաւան) by Prince Vardges Manouk who rebuilt the settlement near the shores of Kasagh River, during the reign of King Orontes I of Armenia (570–560 BC).
 However, in his first book, Wars of Justinian, the Byzantine historian Procopius refers to the city as Valashabad (Balashabad), named after king Vologases I of Armenia.
 The name evolved into its later form by the shift of the medial l into a gh, which is common in the Armenian language.
 Movses Khorenatsi mentioned that the town of Vardges was entirely rebuilt and fenced by King Vagharsh I to become known as Norakaghak (Նորաքաղաք, "New City") and later Vagharshapat.

-Ejmiatsin (Etchmiadzin, Ēĵmiacin) literally means "the descent of the Only-Begotten" or "the Only-Begotten descended" (from echichnel “the descent” and miatsin “the Only-Begotten”), referring to how St. Gregory had a vision of Jesus (the Only-Begotten Son of God) descending to the place and marking it as where Gregory should erect churches.
+Ejmiatsin (Etchmiadzin, Ēĵmiacin) literally means "the descent of the Only-Begotten" or "the Only-Begotten descended", from ej 'descent' (also the third person singular aorist of ijanem 'to descend') and miatsin 'only-begotten', referring to how Gregory the Illuminator had a vision of Jesus (the only-begotten son of God) descending to the place and marking it as where Gregory should erect churches.
+The name has been used to refer to Etchmiadzin Cathedral since the medieval period and in 1945 was extended also to the city and the surrounding district.

+During the period of Persian rule, the city was also known by the Turkish name Üch-Kilisa, which means 'three churches', in reference to Etchmiadzin Cathedral and the churches of Saint Hripsime and Saint Gayane.